-In one of our Slack channels at Contentful I recently read a few messages by Anthony who's one of our infrastructure developers.
-He was mentioning the git command
+Today, in one of our Slack channels at Contentful, I read a few of our infrastructure developers' messages.
+They talked about how they use the git command

-Describe a commit using the most recent tag reachable from it
+The command finds the most recent tag that is reachable from a commit

 Okay, but what does that mean?
 I opened my terminal and started playing around with it in one of my projects.

-v1.0.0-epsilon is the next recent tag.
-Cool!
-The tag name is then followed by the number of commits on top of the tag and the commit hash of the current commit prefixed with
+v1.0.0-epsilon is the next reachable tag and the output "encodes" other facts, too.
+The tag name is followed by the number of commits on top of the tag plus the commit hash of the current commit prefixed with

 -g (this is used to describe that we're dealing with git here).

-Reading the documenation I also found out that you can get all the commits between two other commits by doing
+Reading the documention, I also found out that you can get all the commits between two other commits by doing

 git log hash1..hash2.
 Another thing I didn't know! 🎉